cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 Each data member is default initialized before reaching the opening brace of the constructor body.
 This leads to default initialization with indeterminate values, since no explicit value is provided for them.

 One option would be to assign values to each data member in the body of the constructor, as illlustrated below.
+We choose the values of zero for `num` and one for `den`, and this is our unique representation for zero and satisfies each of the four invariants of our class.

 ```cpp
 class Rational {